Positive Psychology as Leadership Development Tool

 Brian M. Kelly Ph.D.

 The purpose of this paper is to assert that the principles of positive psychology can be combined with a leadership development program to maximize the strengths and potential of future leaders.
 Positive psychology helps individuals develop their latent strengths -- thus maximizing their potential.
 The ability to maximize potential is especially important for emerging leaders.
 The principles of positive psychology are best applied through a mentoring/coaching relationship, which allows for a more personal interaction.
 When developing a new generation of leaders it is important to allow them to define, explore, and expand their strengths.
 To that end, the principles of positive psychology, when applied through a leadership development program, can be used by organizations to maximize the strengths and long-term potential of their emerging leaders.

 Saylor, Shawn C., "Positive Psychology as Leadership Development Tool" (2008).
-Master of Arts in Christian Studies.
+Master of Arts in Ministerial Leadership (MAML).
 15.